New Pa. voting measure gets 20,000 applications in first two weeks, as elections officials prepare for changes

 During an LNP|LancasterOnline editorial board interview Thursday with Secretary of State Kathy Boockvar, the agency official heard a question from John Streeter, the judge of elections at the Locust precinct in West Lampeter Township.
 Streeter said he was concerned about a substantial increase in provisional ballots on Election Day from people who failed to turn in their absentee or mail-in ballots, which he worries could delay voting at a precinct in already what is expected to be an election with record-breaking turnout.

-Boockvar said her department is trying to educate all voters that once they start the mail-in or absentee ballot process, they should finish it by mailing or delivering it to their polling location the day of the election.
+Boockvar said her department is trying to educate all voters that once they start the mail-in or absentee ballot process, they should finish it by mailing or delivering it to the county Board of Elections.

 “The last thing we want is there to be an increase in provisional ballot use,” Boockvar said.

-Note: CORRECTION: An earlier version of this story incorrectly stated where to return an absentee or mail-in ballot.
-These ballots must be returned to the county Board of Elections.